Skip to Main Content

 Activity Level

-Lace up your hiking boots and explore the scenic trails and natural wonders of the Southern Blue Ridge Mountains in a small group with a hiking naturalist who reveals the wonders of wildflowers and mountain life.
+Lace up your hiking boots and explore the scenic trails and natural wonders of the Southern Blue Ridge Mountains with a seasoned hike leader who reveals the wonders of wildflowers and mountain life.
 Walk through the Nantahala National Forest and spend your evenings immersed in tales of Appalachian folklore and natural history.

 Best of all, you'll...